OndrejValla/TALENTED-PEOPLE/README.md

 # Used Technologies

 * [GitHub](https://github.com/) The platform to write the code of this website.
 * [Materialize](https://materializecss.com/) My first ever use of this great library to improve grid layout and colors.
+* [jQuery](https://code.jquery.com/) To Initialize Materialize templates
 * [MongoDB](https://www.mongodb.com/) Used this database to store user's data.
 * [Flask](https://flask.palletsprojects.com/en/2.0.x/) Used Flask framework
 * [Font awesome](https://fontawesome.com/) To feature lovely icons, to boost appearance of the website.